GP2code/GP2-Project-Templates/docs/instructions.md

 1. Log in to **QC App** [here](https://gp2-clinical-qc-dot-gp2-data-explorer.uc.r.appspot.com/)
 2. Upload your completed `.xlsx` or `.csv` file
 3. Wait for automated validation feedback and QC steps

+Note: As of December 2025, the app is under development and does not currently accommodate all data modalities.
+If you are submitting data that the app does not support, contact clinicaldata@gp2.org for instructions on how to submit clinical data.

 ---